rcr/rirc/README.md

-  -w, --pass=PASS           Connect to SERVER using PASS -u, --username=USERNAME   Connect to SERVER using USERNAME -r, --realname=REALNAME   Connect to SERVER using REALNAME -n, --nicks=NICKS         Comma separated list of nicks to use for SERVER -c, --chans=CHANNELS      Comma separated list of channels to join for SERVER
+  -w, --pass=PASS           Connect to SERVER using PASS -u, --username=USERNAME   Connect to SERVER using USERNAME -r, --realname=REALNAME   Connect to SERVER using REALNAME -m, --mode=MODE           Connect to SERVER with user MODE -n, --nicks=NICKS         Comma separated list of nicks to use for SERVER -c, --chans=CHANNELS      Comma separated list of channels to join for SERVER